-Calcareous nannofossils, planktonic foraminifers, and benthic foraminifers recovered from core catcher samples and additional split-core samples from Holes U1589A, U1589B, and U1589C were used to develop a shipboard biostratigraphic framework for Site U1589.
-Calcareous nannofossils and planktonic foraminifers provided good age resolution throughout the Pleistocene sediments.
-Ages provided by benthic foraminifers were also consistent with those of calcareous nannofossils and planktonic foraminifers and showed that the basin fill at Site U1589 ranged from Holocene near the seafloor to Middle Pleistocene at $\sim$ 400 mbsf (Figure F6).
-The data indicated highly variable sedimentation rates in different depth ranges of the basin fill, ranging from $\sim 0.1$ m/ky in Lithostratigraphic Unit III to up to $\sim 1$ m/ky in Units II and I. Owing to high sedimentation rates through some of the cored section, semiquantitative planktonic foraminiferal assemblage data were used in conjunction with calcareous nannofossil and planktonic foraminiferal biostratigraphic datums to tentatively recognize marine isotope Stages (MIS) 10 and 11.
+tative planktonic foraminiferal assemblage data were used in conjunction with calcareous nannofossil and planktonic foraminiferal biostratigraphic datums to tentatively recognize Marine Isotope Stages (MIS) 10 and 11.
 These were based primarily on fluctuations of the warm-water species Globigerinoides ruber, Globigerinoides elongatus, and Globigerinoides pyramidalis.
-Benthic foraminifers provided data on paleowater depths, which increased from 0 to 600-1000 m in Lithostratigraphic Unit II then stabilized at 200-600 m in Unit I. Oceanicity values (% planktonic foraminifers) gave paleodepths similar to those provided by benthic foraminifer assemblages.
+Benthic foraminifera provided data on paleowater depths, which increase from 0 to 600-1000 m in Unit II and then stabilize at 200-600 m in Unit I. Oceanicity values (percent planktonic foraminifera) gave paleodepths similar to those provided by benthic foraminifer assemblages.

-To establish the core composite depth below seafloor (CCSF-A) depth scale, Holes U1589A and U1589B were analyzed for physical properties using the Whole-Round Multisensor Logger (WRMSL) for magnetic susceptibility (MS), gamma ray attenuation (GRA) density, and P-wave velocity; the Natural Gamma Radiation Logger (NGRL) for NGR intensity; and subsequently, the Section-Half Multisensor Logger (SHMSL) for point magnetic susceptibility (MSP) and color reflectance.
-Section-halves were photographed once the cores were split into working and archive halves.
+Holes U1589A and U1589B were analyzed for physical properties using the Whole-Round Multisensor Logger (WRMSL) for MS, gamma ray attenuation (GRA) density, and P-wave velocity; the Natural Gamma Radiation Logger (NGRL) for NGR intensity; and subsequently the Section-Half Multisensor Logger (SHMSL) for point magnetic susceptibility and color reflectance.
+Section halves were photographed after the cores were split into working and archive halves.
 In general, MS was recognized to be the most reliable physical parameter for correlations, whereas NGR and GRA density measurements were often significantly overprinted by the irregular distribution of core material in cores with low recovery and a high water content.
 MS also proved to be an excellent proxy for the presence of volcanic material in the cores (Figure F3).
-Once the composite depth scale was established, selected sequences from Holes U1589A and U1589B were spliced and the additional (but scattered) parts of Hole U1589C were added to create the most complete and representative section possible.
+After the composite depth scale was established, selected sequences from Holes U1589A and U1589B were spliced and the additional (but scattered) parts of Hole U1589C were added to create the most complete and representative section possible.